diodon/SSTtools/python/README.md

                                  -maxlat MAXLAT -maxlon MAXLON -from
                                  DATE_START -to DATE_END [-fout FOUT]

-Harvest SEASCPE classes from NOAA CoastWatch ERDDAP server.
-The results are stored in a csv file
+Harvest SEASCAPE classes (grid) from NOAA CoastWatch ERDDAP server.
+The results are stored in a netCDF file

 optional arguments:
   -h, --help        show this help message and exit